 Criteria errors are perpetuated until the next 2-year cycle

-The Criteria are overly complex with 985 non-overlapping response requirements including 135 new response requirements for 2013
+The Criteria are overly complex with 985 non-overlapping response requirements (distinct questions) including 135 new response requirements for 2013

 Major topics including suppliers, customer relationship management, and innovation are cyclically emphasized and de-empathized . . . without any apparent reason

 We can all agree or disagree with the reasons for the decline.
-What is clear is that the Criteria purport to offer a means to improve organizational performance excellence and profit organizations are desperately in need of and open to a means to improve their performance.
-Defiance of the basic laws of economics: There is the ideal market scenario with both inexhaustible supply and unquenchable demand . . . but, something [arguably the Criteria] has not only prevented growth in the number of 'for profit' applicants but caused a steady exodus for the past 20 years.
+What is clear is that the Criteria purport to offer a means to improve organizational performance excellence.
+And, profit organizations are desperately in need of and open to a means to improve their performance.
+Defiance of the basic laws of economics: There is the ideal market scenario with both inexhaustible supply and unquenchable demand . . . but, something [arguably the Criteria quality] has not only prevented growth in the number of 'for profit' applicants but caused a steady exodus for the past 20 years.

 What follows is a summary of Criteria improvement opportunities (OFIs) identified by users including winners, Examiners, Judges, former Baldrige Foundation Chairman, national award leaders, and an advisor to two US Presidents.
 Everyone wants to see the Baldrige Program regain its former stature.

 Please Note: This summary of the new Criteria changes is being continuously updated.
 It is possible that in some cases the findings presented may be incorrect.
 However, if the Criteria are correct and the perception is that they are not, there would appear to be an important opportunity for the Criteria to better communicate to the users.